Babar Azam on Virat Kohli’s batting slump: ‘It takes time but we should back him’

 Sourav Ganguly, president of the Board of Control for Cricket in India, said Kohli “has got to find his way” to score runs again.

-Many former players, including Ashish Nehra, believe the star batter should take a prolonged break to get his batting mojo back.
+Many former players believe the star batter should take a prolonged break to get his batting mojo back.

 Kohli, who has hit 27 centuries in 102 Tests since making his debut in 2011, has endured a torrid 12 months that also saw him replaced as India’s captain.